openzfs/zfs/.github/CONTRIBUTING.md

 without conflicts.
 * Please attempt to limit pull requests to a single commit which resolves one specific issue.
+* Make sure your commit messages are in the correct format.
+See the [Commit Message Formats](#commit-message-formats) section for more information.
 * When updating a pull request squash multiple commits by performing a [rebase](https://git-scm.com/docs/git-rebase) (squash).
 * For large pull requests consider structuring your changes as a stack of